Angel Locsin: Personal life

 Locsin was in a relationship with actor Miko Sotto for six months until he died from a falling accident at his high-rise apartment building in Mandaluyong in December 2003.
 Locsin said of his death: "I had to let go no matter how hard and painful it was ...
 I have to go on living".
 From 2005 to 2016, Locsin was romantically involved with high-profile personalities, including Miko Sotto's cousin Oyo Boy Sotto, her Majika co-star Dennis Trillo, former footballer Phil Younghusband, and actor Luis Manzano.
 In September 2017, Locsin began dating professional poker player and film producer Neil Arce.
 They became engaged in June 2019 and married two years later in a civil ceremony on July 26, 2021.

 At the end of March 2022, Locsin opened up that she and husband were not planning on having a baby yet as she was still treating a health problem with her thyroid.

 Acting credits and awards

 According to the box-office site Box Office Mojo, Locsin's most commercially successful films include Love Me Again, In the Name of Love, Unofficially Yours, Four Sisters and a Wedding, and Everything About Her.

 Locsin has been named Best Supporting Actress at the Asia-Pacific Film Festival for Everything About Her.
 For her role in One More Try, she was awarded the Box Office Entertainment, FAMAS, Luna and Star Award for Best Actress.
 She received a Box Office Entertainment and Star Award for In the Name of Love.
 In addition, for her role in the television series The General's Daughter, she received a Star Award for Best Actress, and won TV Actress of the Year and Best Acting Ensemble in a Drama Series at the Box Office Entertainment Awards.

-Locsin went into hiatus since 2022.
+Locsin went into hiatus since 2021 until she announced her retirement on April 2026.